+Figure 6.2b.2.16.1-1: RL in online mode

 For RL operating in online mode within a target deployment environment, direct interaction with RL environment occurs in real-time.
 As a result both ML model testing and AI/ML emulation steps may not be executed as a distinct steps, and if the RL agent training components and RL agent inference component are not co-located, model deployment may occur automatically between them without an external deployment trigger.

-An RL model trained using online RL in a simulated environment may be deployed infor inference, with or without continued online learning.
-If online RL is discontinued in the , the RL agent inference component in the live network serves the same role as the RL agent inference component in offline RL, as depicted below.- RL in offline mode: In offline mode, instead of direct interaction, the training process relies on a pre-collected dataset from a data collection entity.
-This dataset consists of state transition, action, and reward information collected over a period of time from the RL environment, allowing the model to learn without real-time interaction with the environment.
+An RL model trained using online RL in a simulated environment may be deployed in a target deployment environment for inference, with or without continued online learning.
+If online RL agent training is discontinued in the target deployment environment, the RL agent inference component continues to operate.
+This is functionally similar to how inference works in offline RL (as described below).
+The RL model may also be managed to go through ML model testing and AI/ML emulation steps before being deployed to the target deployment environment.

+- RL in offline mode: In offline mode, instead of direct interaction, the training process relies on a pre-collected dataset from a data collection entity (e.g., the MnS producer for collecting the performance measurements, Trace events, MDT/UE level measurements, alarm information, and/or configuration parameters updates, etc.).
+This dataset consists of state transition, action, and reward information collected over a period of time from the RL environment, allowing the RL agent training component to train the model without real-time interaction with the environment.

+Figure 6.2b.2.16.1-2: RL in offline mode

+For RL in offline mode, the RL model may undergo ML model testing and AI/ML emulation steps before being deployed in the target deployment environment.

+The RL environment could be a live network/sub-network or a simulated environment.
+From the RL process perspective, there is no difference between the two types of RL environments.

+NOTE: Rewards, states, and actions are not subject to standardization.
+While measurements and KPIs may be defined, the mapping of such data to states and rewards is implementation-specific.

 6.2b.2.16.2 Use cases

 6.2b.2.16.2.1 Enabling Reinforcement Learning